SitramSoft/HomeLab/README.md

 I store these keys on every VM so that I can easily connect from one VM to another using SSH.
 A copy of each key is stored in an offline secure location.

-Login to one of existing VM's and copy sshd config and various keys to the new VM.

-- sshd configuration
+Copy sshd configuration from an existing VM.
+An example can be found in this repo [here](sshd_config)

 ```bash
 scp /etc/ssh/sshd_config sitram@192.168.0.xxx:/home/sitram
 ```

-- Private and public keys for accessing the VM trough Guacamole
+Copy the private and public keys for accessing the VM trough Guacamole from an existing VM

  ```bash
 scp guacamole sitram@192.168.0.xxx:~/.ssh/
 scp guacamole.pub sitram@192.168.0.xxx:~/.ssh/
 ```

-- Personal private and public keys for accessing the VM trough SSH and being able to access other servers on the network.
+Copy personal private and public keys for accessing the VM trough SSH and being able to access other servers on the network from an existing VM.

 ```bash
 scp id_rsa sitram@192.168.0.xxx:~/.ssh/
 scp id_rsa.pub sitram@192.168.0.xxx:~/.ssh/
 ```

-- The authorized keys file which allows connection to the VM using only my Guacamole or personal key.
+Copy the authorized_keys file which allows connection to the VM using only my Guacamole or personal key from an existing VM.

 ```bash
 scp authorized_keys sitram@192.168.0.xxx:~/.ssh/
 ```

-[TODO] Add details about sshd configuration

 Backup default sshd configuration, in case something goes wrong.
 Replace the existing configuration with the new one.